The

 Treaty which made these lands available to the immigrants.

-September 13,1996, the Chisago Lakes area was honored with a Royal Visit from
+On September 13,1996, the Chisago Lakes area was honored with a Royal Visit from

 Their Majesties King Carl XVI Gustaf and Queen